-Manual Therapy is actually a large Umbrella under which many specific hand-on techniques reside and some of them are:
+Manual Therapy is actually a large Umbrella under which many specific hands-on techniques reside and some of them are:

 SOFT TISSUE TECHNIQUES:

-A deep tissue massage breaks up the adhesions and the collagen fibers that are limiting your movement.
-Adhesions are broken down within a deep tissue.
-Massage techniques used are friction massage, acupressure, trigger pointing.
+Scar Mobilization: A deep tissue massage breaks up the adhesions and the collagen fibers that are limiting your movement.
+Adhesions are broken down within deep tissue.
+Massage techniques used are friction massage, acupressure, and trigger point.

-Myofascial release, a hands-on technique that applies prolonged light pressure with specific directions into the fascia system, may be used as an adjunct to almost any treatment prescribed for the patient.
-The treatment is aimed at the fascia which is a tough connective tissue that has an elastic component, a collagenous or plastic component and a matrix or ground substance, which under normal conditions is a gelatin-like substance.
-Cross restriction can occur for any number of reasons within the fascia.
+Myofascial Release ( MRT): Myofascial release, a hands-on technique that applies prolonged light pressure with specific directions into the fascia system, may be used as an adjunct to almost any treatment prescribed for the patient.
+The treatment is aimed at the fascia which is a tough connective tissue that has an elastic component, a collagenous or plastic component, and a matrix or ground substance, which under normal conditions is a gelatin-like substance.
+Cross-restriction can occur for any number of reasons within the fascia.

-Also known as positional release technique.
-It is gentle technique aimed at relieving musculoskeletal pain and related dysfunction, its action for the treatment moves the patient’s body passively away from the painful and restricted directions of motion.
+Strain Counterstrain or (PRT): Also known as positional release technique.
+It is a gentle technique aimed at relieving musculoskeletal pain and related dysfunction, its action for the treatment moves the patient’s body passively away from the painful and restricted directions of motion.
 Or passive positioning of the spasmed muscles and joints towards a comfortable position and simultaneously releasing the tissues.

-Manual therapy aims to correct the soft tissue restrictions by breaking down scar tissue and adhesions thus decreasing pain, stiffness muscle, and dysfunction.
-The patient actively moves the affected structure muscle or ligament while the therapist presses or maintains contact on the injured area.
-This allows the therapist to feel the structure as it moves under their contact and thus effectively treating those restricted soft tissue structures.
+Active Release Technique (ART): Manual therapy aims to correct the soft tissue restrictions by breaking down scar tissue and adhesions thus decreasing pain, stiffness muscle, and dysfunction.
+The patient actively moves the affected structure muscle or ligament while the therapist presses or maintains contact with the injured area.
+This allows the therapist to feel the structure as it moves under their contact and thus effectively treat those restricted soft tissue structures.

-Passive traction or gliding movements applied to joint surfaces that maintain or restore the joint play (distraction, sliding, compression, rolling and spinning) normally allowed by the capsule, so that normal roll-slide joint mechanics can occur as a person moves.
+Joint Mobilization: Passive traction or gliding movements applied to joint surfaces that maintain or restore the joint play (distraction, sliding, compression, rolling, and spinning) normally allowed by the capsule so that normal roll-slide joint mechanics can occur as a person moves.

-Muscle Energy Technique (MET) is a form of manual therapy that uses muscle’s own energy in the form of gentle isometric contractions to relax the muscles via autogenic or reciprocal inhibition and lengthen the muscle.
-Types of contractions used in MET are isometric contraction- hypertonic shortened muscle, isotonic contraction- inhibited weakened muscle, concentric contraction- mobilize joint against its motion barriers, eccentric contraction- isolytic contraction- fibrosed muscles.
+Muscle Energy Techniques: Muscle Energy Technique (MET) is a form of manual therapy that uses the muscle’s own energy in the form of gentle isometric contractions to relax the muscles via autogenic or reciprocal inhibition and lengthen the muscle.
+Types of contractions used in MET are isometric contraction- hypertonic shortened muscle, isotonic contraction- inhibited weakened muscle, concentric contraction- mobilizes joint against its motion barriers, eccentric contraction- isolytic contraction- fibrosed muscles.